navjot6/Face-Detection-Using-YOLO/README.md

 ---
 # 👤 Face Detection Web Application

-A web-based Face Detection application built using **Python, YOLO, OpenCV, and Streamlit**, and deployed on **Hugging Face Spaces**.
+A web-based Face Detection application built using Python, YOLO, OpenCV, and Streamlit, and deployed on Hugging Face Spaces.
 The application allows users to upload images and automatically detects human faces with bounding boxes.

----

-## 🚀 Live Demo
-🔗 *Deployed on Hugging Face Spaces*

-    (The application highlights detected faces with bounding boxes in uploaded images)

 ---